NovaCopper Reports High-Grade Results from 2013 Drilling Program at its Bornite Copper Deposit

 - Though mineralization is tabular and shallowly dipping - no true thicknesses are implied in the results

-Figure 2 shows an E-W section looking through RC13-220 and RC13-233, which appear to link the down-dip mineralization of the Ruby Creek zone with the South Reef zone into one continuous stratiform high-grade underground zone open to the north.
+Figure 2 shows a NNE- trending section down the axis of the South Reef zone showing 2012 drilling and drill hole RC13-220, a 200 meter plus offset to the north reported herein.
+Figure 3 shows an E-W section looking through RC13-220 and RC13-224 which appear to link the down-dip mineralization of the Ruby Creek zone with the South Reef zone into one continuous stratiform high-grade underground zone open to the north.

-Results of the pre-2013 drilling at Bornite, which are disclosed in the Bornite Technical Report, yielded a potentially open-pittable Indicated Resource of 6.8 million tonnes at 1.19% Cu for 178.7 million pounds of contained copper and Inferred Resource of 47.7 million tonnes of 0.84% Cu for 883.2 million pounds of contained copper at a 0.5% copper cutoff grade.
+Current resources at Bornite (before the 2013 drilling), filed as an NI 43-101 technical report on SEDAR and EDGAR on February 11, 2013, are reported for the near surface, potentially open pit, resource as containing Indicated Resources of 6.8 million tonnes at 1.19% Cu for 178.7 million pounds of contained copper and Inferred Resources of 47.7 million tonnes of 0.84% Cu for 883.2 million pounds of contained copper at a 0.5% copper cutoff grade.
 Resources for the potentially underground exploitable resources at the South Reef zone are reported as containing Inferred Resources of 43.1 million tonnes at 2.54% Cu for 2,409 million pounds of contained copper at a 1.0% copper cutoff grade.
-An updated resource estimate for the Bornite Project and NI 43-101 compliant technical report are anticipated to be completed in 2014.
+An updated resource estimate for the Bornite Project and NI 43-101 technical report are anticipated to be completed during the first quarter of 2014.

 Copper mineralization at the Ruby Creek and South Reef zones are hosted within broad dolomitized limestones within the Devonian-age Bornite Carbonate Sequence.
 Mineralization is selectively developed in massive dolostones and both sedimentary and hydrothermal breccias.
 The mineralized system is strongly zoned with a distal zinc-rich pyrite halo surrounding progressively more proximal chalcopyrite stockworks and disseminations, bornite stockworks and disseminations, and finally, local semi-massive sulphide zones of chalcocite, bornite, and chalcopyrite.